 Integrated reporting (IR) is a global initiative to upgrade organisational reporting.

 From the perspective of traditional reporting IR objectives are difficult to understand.
 Or better: they could be understood, but those familiar with financial reporting only, are suspicious already about environmental, or CSR reporting as too vague and inconclusive.

 My simple explanation of IR objectives is slightly more direct as the one mentioned on IIRC page.
 I would rather state that:

-We integrate physical feedback when our head bumps into a wall with memetic feedbacks as for instance fake stories that physical world exists only in our imagination.
+We integrate physical feedback when our head bumps into a wall with memetic feedback; for instance, fake stories that the physical world exists only in our imagination.
 Widely known but not enough understood statement is: “Perception is reality”.
 This statement tells us all about our memetic nature.
-Human perception has this additional dimension that it is expressed in memes and stories and not only in precepts like in all animals (but not in plants).
+Human perception has this additional dimension expressed in memes and stories and not only in precepts like in all animals (but not in plants).
 Humans integrate reporting from both systems instinctively.

 Organisations as human-made entities (artefacts) live only on the memetic level.
 They exist on a physical level but do not live on a physical level.
 They are not biological entities that could live on a physical level.
 They cannot reproduce on a genetic level, but they reproduce vigorously on a memetic level.
 For that reason, they follow all rules that evolutionary biology explained as prerequisites for life.
 Organisations are alive on a memetic level.
 They reproduce on that level.
 Organisations are memotypes.
 Memes use them (and us) for their reproduction.
 Memes reproduce through organisations.